- About IE

 Disembark / Sanur Beach

 Say goodbye to our friends aboard the WAOW and board flights to Denpasar.
-Check into The Regent Sanur before a festive farewell dinner.
+Check into The Fairmont Sanur before a festive farewell dinner.
 (B,L,D)

 Denpasar / Depart